mynyml/simple_router/README.md

 the verb and route signature it defines.

-The `#routes` method responds to `#match` and will return the first matching route (in order they were defined), and the values of the variables defined in the route signature if any (`:year`, `:month`, ...).

-Finally, the route returned is a simple object: for the second route in the example above, you get:
+The `#routes` method responds to `#match` and will return the first matching route (in order they were defined).
+The route returned is a simple object; for the second route in the example above, you get:

     route.verb    #=> :get
     route.path    #=> '/archives/:year/:month/:day'